MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-custom-visuals.md

 ### What is AppSource?

 [AppSource](https://appsource.microsoft.com/marketplace/apps?product=power-bi-visuals) is the place for apps, add-ins, and extensions for your Microsoft software.
-AppSource connects millions of users of products such as Microsoft 365, Azure, Dynamics 365, Cortana, and Power BI, to solutions that help them get work done more efficiently and insightfully than before.
+AppSource connects millions of people who use products such as Microsoft 365, Azure, Dynamics 365, Cortana, and Power BI, to solutions that help them get work done more efficiently and insightfully than before.

 ### Certified Power BI visuals